BA stops passenger flying after claiming ‘UK passports expire after nine years’

 This has never been the case.
 While the UK was a member of the EU, passports were valid up to their expiry date.
 Since Brexit, UK travellers are treated by Europe as “third-country nationals”.
 The passport must not be more than 10 years old on the day of outbound travel.
 On the intended day of return, it must have at least three months before expiry.

-“I had to forfeit my trip, plus waste my money on the plane ticket, parking and fuel, when this was really actually not my fault, but theirs,” she said.
+“I had to forfeit my trip, plus waste my money on the plane ticket, parking and fuel, when this was not my fault, but theirs,” she said.

 Under European air passengers’ rights rules, Ms Savage appears due a full refund for the flight plus £220 in compensation for being wrongfully denied boarding.